 - How can I help?

-Instead of just complaining to the manager about the long shift or a different problem, nurses need to offer their assistance on how to find a resolution and offer their help with carrying out the solution.
+Instead of just complaining to the manager about the long shift or a different problem, nurses can offer assistance on how to find a resolution and offer their help with carrying out the solution.
 Part of resolving problems is being part of the solution.
 Nurses who refuse to complain, and instead choose to find solutions, become empowered.
 Choosing to be positive, and part of the solution, leads to improving one’s personal accountability.

 As previously mentioned, working long hours in a stressful environment requires nurses to have adequate physical stamina and emotional stability.
 Fatigue, minor illnesses, and a stressful personal life can negatively impact professional practice.
 Working extra shifts in addition to a very busy life can also hamper practice.
 Maintaining a healthy lifestyle, including adequate sleep, diet, and exercise, and having a balanced work-personal life, is essential for one’s personal accountability.